Clarks (shoe retailer): 1825–1862 – Rugs, slippers and prizes

 Origins of C. & J. Clark can be traced back to 1821 when Cyrus Clark (1801–1866) entered into a partnership with a Quaker cousin in the trade of fellmongering, wool-stapling and tanning in Street, Somerset.
 By 1825, this partnership had been dissolved and Cyrus relocated to a site on the High Street in Street, utilising premises that belonged to his father-in-law to exploit his idea of making rugs out of sheepskins instead of pulling off the wool.
 C. & J. Clark recognise this as the beginning of their business and continue to occupy the site upon which Cyrus started to this very day.

 By 1828, as the business had grown, Cyrus appointed his younger brother James (1811–1906) as an apprentice.
 Educated away from Street, James was meant to be apprentice to a chemist in Bath, but successfully pleaded with his parents to let him stay in Street and help Cyrus.
-In 1828–1829, whilst serving this apprenticeship, James began utilising the offcuts that were too short for making rugs to produce slippers (known as Brown Petersburgs).
+In 1828 to 1829, whilst serving this apprenticeship, James began utilising the offcuts that were too short for making rugs to produce slippers (known as Brown Petersburgs).
 The slippers were made using outworkers who collected materials from the factory, assembled footwear in workshops at home and returned the finished product for payment.
 This trade rapidly evolved, providing James with a legitimate claim to an equal partnership in the business when his apprenticeship was served in 1833.
 Thereafter, it traded as C. & J. Clark.

 The brothers developed national and international trade (Ireland in the 1820s, Canada by the 1830s, Australia in the 1850s) and were notably innovative, winning the gold medal at the Great Exhibition in 1851 for their gutta percha elongated galosh.